Land Acquisition Managers are involved in the buying, selling and developing land for the business that employs them.

 What Is the Average Land Acquisition Manager Salary?

-The median salary for Land Acquisition Managers calculated at May 2015 was $65,880.
-The lowest 10% earned $42,433 and the highest earning 10% had a median salary of $94.597.
-With bonuses and perks, total annual pay was a range of $40,576 to $99,884.
-Median hourly rate was $31.67.
+The median salary for Land Acquisition Managers in May 2020 was $59,660.
+The lowest 10% earned a median salary of about $31,330 and the highest earning 10% earned a median salary of about $134,570.
 Analysts may earn a higher on average, especially where they are required to make big decisions on behalf of the business.
 A Director role that carries more responsibility will also come with a higher salary.
-Nationally, individuals with this job title number approximately 171,000.
+Nationally, individuals with this job title number approximately 364,000.*

 Land Acquisition Jobs & Job Description